awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-gs-lambda-sample.md

 ## Run the Flow<a name="iot-tg-gs-lambda-sample-run"></a>

 After a flow is deployed, it runs automatically every 60 seconds\.
 You can verify that it's running by going to your Amazon S3 bucket\.
 You should see a new file named `word-count-response` in the bucket\.

+## Delete the Flow and Flow Configuration \(Optional\)<a name="iot-tg-gs-lambda-sample-cleanup"></a>

+For instructions on how to undeploy a flow configuration, and delete the flow configuration and flow that you've created, see [Deleting Flow Configurations](iot-tg-lifecycle.html#iot-tg-lifecycle-deletingflowconfig) and [Deleting Systems, Flows, and Namespaces](iot-tg-lifecycle.html#iot-tg-lifecycle-deletingsysflow) in [Lifecycle Management for AWS IoT Things Graph Entities, Flows, Systems, and Deployments](iot-tg-lifecycle.html)\.